Free WiFi soon for select communities

 "The project does not require much money to install routers, related equipment and platforms linked with CAT's backbone infrastructure," said Mr Buddhipongse.

-The National Digital Economy and Society Committee (NDESC) yesterday launched the “smart sign-on” programme where people can carry out a one-time registration of the government’s existing free WiFi services through a web portal or www.th-wifi.net.
+The National Digital Economy and Society Committee (NDESC) on Monday launched the "smart sign-on" programme where people can carry out a one-time registration for the government's existing free WiFi services through a web portal or www.th-wifi.net.

 In the past, people were required to register repeatedly for access to different WiFi service providers participating in the free public WiFi scheme.